open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/getting-started.md

 ```

 When you send a request to the server, you'll see two spans in the trace emitted
-to the console, and the one called `do_roll` registers its parent as the
+to the console, and the one called `roll` registers its parent as the
 automatically created one:

 <details>